dichiban/dichiban.github.io/_posts/2024-08-24-dynamic-memory.md

 <h4>Dynamic Memory</h4>

 - Size is unkown and allocated at run time
+- Uses the heap
 - Can be assigned using **new** operator or using containers like **std::vector** in C++

 <h4>Static Memory</h4>

 - Size is known and allocated at compile time
+- Uses the stack

 <h4>Pointer</h4>